skip to Main Content

 If the user already exists in AD, you will see the following.

-WARNING: A user account with username Max.Fraser already exists in Active Directory.
+A user with username Max.Fraser already exists in Active Directory.

-WARNING: A user account with username Piers.Bower already exists in Active Directory.
+A user with username Piers.Bower already exists in Active Directory.

-WARNING: A user account with username Kylie.Davidson already exists in Active Directory.
+A user with username Kylie.Davidson already exists in Active Directory.

-WARNING: A user account with username Richard.Grant already exists in Active Directory.
+A user with username Richard.Grant already exists in Active Directory.

-WARNING: A user account with username Boris.Campbell already exists in Active Directory.
+A user with username Boris.Campbell already exists in Active Directory.

-WARNING: A user account with username Nicholas.Murray already exists in Active Directory.
+A user with username Nicholas.Murray already exists in Active Directory.

-WARNING: A user account with username Leonard.Clark already exists in Active Directory.
+A user with username Leonard.Clark already exists in Active Directory.

-WARNING: A user account with username Ruth.Dickens already exists in Active Directory.
+A user with username Ruth.Dickens already exists in Active Directory.

-WARNING: A user account with username Jonathan.Fisher already exists in Active Directory.
+A user with username Jonathan.Fisher already exists in Active Directory.

-WARNING: A user account with username Grace.Rees already exists in Active Directory.
+A user with username Grace.Rees already exists in Active Directory.

-Have a look in ADUC.
+Have a look at ADUC.
 The users are created successfully in the OU.

 Create Active Directory Users from CSV with PowerShell check created users in AD